flipz357/flipz357.github.io/index.md

 - *SMATCH++: Standardized and Extended Evaluation of Semantic Graphs*.
 [ACL anthology](https://aclanthology.org/2023.findings-eacl.118/), [arxiv](https://arxiv.org/abs/2305.06993)
 {: style="list-style-type: '- ';"}

-🖥️ I contribute to opensource projects, see also [my github page](https://github.com/flipz357).
+🖥️ I contribute to open-source projects, see also [my github page](https://github.com/flipz357).
 For an overview and a few more details of some current research interest, please [click here](https://www.juriopitz.com/interest).

+🛤️ Background: I obtained my doctoral degree (with highest honors) from Heidelberg University, where I was advised by [Anette Frank](https://www.cl.uni-heidelberg.de/nlpgroup/person/frank).
+Now I'm based in Switzerland, currently working within the interdisciplinary  [Impresso project](https://impresso-project.ch/) on information retrieval, and LLM-based systems.

 ### Teaching and Supervising